 To give a great start to businesses, most of the entrepreneurs go for loans to maximize funding and capital.
 For this, the Loan Calculator devised by Micro provides information about the most affordable loan amount by computing credit sales and profit values.
-The app may seem to be little complex for the newbies as it does not provide information through charts and graphs, making it complicated to read and compare the obtained financial information.
+The app may seem to be a little complex for the newbies as it does not provide information through charts and graphs, making it complicated to read and compare the obtained financial information.

 These apps are widely used and are proficient in tracking and automating financial transactions and budgeting.
-Despite this, you will still need to do the saving and investing on your part.
-The apps can only provide us with systematic work schedule in a convenient and smoother manner, but the actual job is still needed to be done from your end.
+Despite this, you will still need to do the saving and investing in your part.
+The apps can only provide us with a systematic work schedule in a convenient and smoother manner, but the actual job is still needed to be done from your end.